Wandalen/wTools/doc/layers.md

 - **state**: stable
 - **target**: stable
 - **readiness**: TDCFREMS
-- **purpose**: Print exact Rust type names and sizes at compile time
+- **purpose**: Print the Rust type name and byte size of any expression at runtime
 - **deps**: 0 · **int**: 0 · **=L**: 0 · **↓L**: 0 · **↑L**: 0
 - **version**: 0.16.0
 - **no_std**: no
-- **keywords**: fundamental, general-purpose, diagnostic-purpose, type-name, compile-time
+- **keywords**: fundamental, general-purpose, diagnostic-purpose, type-name, sizeof
 - **categories**: algorithms, development-tools
-- **pitch**: Print the exact Rust type of any expression at compile time — the fastest type-debugging shortcut.
+- **pitch**: Print the exact Rust type name and byte size of any expression — the fastest runtime type-debugging shortcut.

 #### `interval_adapter`
 - **module**: experimental